lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 to keep the number of explored putative paths to a minimum by discarding those that are not getting any closer to the `target molecule`.

+We call the molecule that have not generated any morphs closer to the target than itself a *non-producing molecule*.
-The number of generations to wait before removing a bad branch/path from the tree is given by the `non_producing_survive` parameter.
-The tree pruning can be requested anytime by calling the `prune()` method.
-Here, the method didn't prune any paths, because the `non_producing_survive` parameter is set to 2 generations in this particular instance.
+The number of generations to wait before removing the descendents of a `non-producing molecule` from the tree is given by the `non_producing_survive` parameter.

+Tree pruning can be requested anytime by calling the `prune()` method.
+In our example, the method didn't prune any paths, because the `non_producing_survive` parameter is set to 2 generations in this particular instance.
-..  note:: We call the molecules that have not generated any morphs closer to the target than themselves *non-producing molecules*.

-..  seealso:: There is also the `max_morphs_total` parameter, which imposes a restriction on the maximum number of
-        descendents of one non-producing molecule.
+..  seealso:: In addition to the `non_producing_survive` parameter, there is the `max_morphs_total` parameter,
+        which imposes a restriction on the maximum number of descendents of one `non-producing molecule`.
+If the number of descendents reaches this threshold, the molecule is removed along with the descendents.

 Tree Operations
 ---------------